 This week is different, as I’ve read 3 books by this author and loved them – despite being in a genre I would never even consider – but they were recommended, so I bought the first, read it in a day and then immediately got the second ….
 What I loved about her Renova trilogy was the premise that it could, one day, come true.

-Terry Tyler the stage is yours.
+Terry Tyler the stage is yours.1 New

 First of all, I’d like to thank the lovely Lucinda (sorry if I’ve made you sound like a 1960s magician’s assistant) for inviting me to her blog!